What’s the best marketing strategy for your vacation rental business?

 - Pack your first sentence with all your unique selling points, so you capture those who don’t read (or skim) past the first line.

-- Save the house rules for later.
-Nothing turns guests off quite like ALL CAPS shouting about the rules of your roost right off the bat.
+- Save the house rules for later in your listing.
+Nothing turns off potential guests like ALL CAPS shouting about the rules of your roost right off the bat.
 Remember, right now the goal is to sell the experience.
 Sure, you may weed out problem guests… but you will likely weed out good ones, too.

 - Keep it to 400 words or less, if you can.

 - Use shorter sentences and paragraphs to help with readability.
 And don’t be afraid of bullet points—they can help convey a lot of info quickly (it’s why we’re using them in this post!).

 - Hire the pros.
 When in doubt, talk to Guest Hook!
 One of our professional travel copywriters can write your description for you, based on your unique selling points and target guests.